-Our Designated Safeguarding Lead (DSL) is Mr. Dominic Shillabeer (Deputy Headteacher).
+Our Designated Safeguarding Lead (DSL) is Mr. Dominic Shillabeer (Head of School).
 Our Deputy DSLs are Mrs. Lorna Richardson (Headteacher), Miss Kellie Nash (Assistant Headteacher) and Mrs. Helen Davies (Nursery Manager).
 Please do not hesitate to contact the school on 01934 732391 if you have any concerns or queries.
 You will be directed to a member of staff who will endeavour to help you.
 If you wish to contact the DSL directly, the email address is, email@example.com

 Chair of Governors - Richard Helps - RHelps@wessexlearningtrust.co.uk

 Designated Governor for LAC - Zoe Hebden - ZHebden@wessexlearningtrust.co.uk